 Our cybersecurity and technology committee operates under a written charter.
 A copy of the charter of our cybersecurity and technology committee is available on the Corporate Governance section of our Investor Relations webpage: ir.healthequity.com.
-During the fiscal year ended January 31, 2021, our cybersecurity subcommittee held four meetings.
+During the fiscal year ended January 31, 2022, our cybersecurity and technology committee held four meetings.